General information on ranking

 Methodology

-Schools taking part must be internationally accredited by Equis or AACSB and to have earned revenues of at least $1mn in 2022 from their ranges of custom non-degree programmes in order to participate in the ranking.
-The ranking considers the following indicators:
+Participating schools must be accredited by either AACSB or Equis, or have an affiliation with an AACSB/Equis accredited organisation.
+They must also have earned revenues of at least $1mn in 2023 from custom programmes in order to participate in the ranking.

 Preparation (9.2%) - level of interaction between client and school, the extent to which clients’ ideas were integrated into the programme and the effectiveness of the school in incorporating its latest research into teaching.